Lend History, Family Crest & Coats of Arms

 The surname Lend was first found in Yorkshire at Lund, a village and civil parish in the East Riding of Yorkshire in the union of Beverley, Bainton-Beacon division of the wapentake of Harthill.
 There is also a Lund in Lancashire in the parish of Kirkham, union of the Fylde, hundred of Amounderness but this parish was constituted in 1840.

-Important Dates for the Lend family
+Early History of the Lend family

 This web page shows only a small excerpt of our Lend research.
 Another 83 words (6 lines of text) covering the years 118 and 1183 are included under the topic Early Lend History in all our PDF Extended History products and printed products wherever possible.